 - i.
 Net Operating Income ("NOI") NOI is defined as storage and related services less operating costs.
 NOI does not include interest expense or income, depreciation and amortization, selling, general and administrative costs, acquisition and integration costs, stock based compensation costs or taxes.
 NOI assists management in assessing profitability and valuation from principal business activities. - ii.
-Funds from Operations ("FFO") FFO is defined as net income (loss) excluding gains or losses from the sale of depreciable real estate, plus depreciation and amortization, realized gains or losses on real estate, realized and unrealized gains or losses on interest rate swaps, interest accretion on convertible debentures, realized and unrealized (gain) or loss on derivative financial instruments, stock based compensation expenses, and deferred income taxes; and after adjustments for equity accounted entities and non-controlling interests.
+Funds from Operations ("FFO") FFO is defined as net income (loss) excluding gains or losses from the sale of depreciable real estate, plus depreciation and amortization, realized gains or losses on real estate, realized and unrealized gains or losses on interest rate swaps, interest accretion on convertible debentures, realized and unrealized gains or losses on derivative financial instruments, stock based compensation expenses, and deferred income taxes; and after adjustments for equity accounted entities and non-controlling interests.
 FFO should not be viewed as an alternative to cash from operating activities, net income, or other measures calculated in accordance with IFRS.
 The Corporation believes that FFO can be a beneficial measure, when combined with primary IFRS measures, to assist in the evaluation of the Corporation's ability to generate cash and evaluate its return on investments as it excludes the effects of real estate amortization and gains and losses from the sale of real estate, all of which are based on historical cost accounting and which may be of limited significance in evaluating current performance. - iii.
-Adjusted Funds from Operations ("AFFO") AFFO is defined as FFO plus acquisition and integration costs and interest expense on lease-up stores.
-Acquisition and integration costs are one time in nature to the specific assets purchased in the current period or pending and are expensed under IFRS.
-Interest expense on lease-up stores relates to interest expensed, that would be otherwise be capitalized, for non-stabilized stores (portion remaining to be leased up). - iv.
+Adjusted Funds from Operations ("AFFO") AFFO is defined as FFO plus acquisition and integration costs.
+Acquisition and integration costs are one time in nature to the specific assets purchased in the current period or pending and are expensed under IFRS. - iv.
 Existing Self Storage and New Self Storage performance "Existing Self Storage" are stabilized stores that the Corporation has owned or leased at least since the beginning of the previous fiscal year.
 "New Self Storage" are non-stabilized stores that have not been owned or leased continuously since the beginning of the previous fiscal year or stores that are under significant renovations.
 We believe the use of this metric combined with primary IFRS measures is beneficial in understanding the full operating performance of our operations during a growth period.
 Comparative figures for the New Self Storage and Existing Self Storage categories may differ from amounts reported in previous MD&A reports.